Cognation/darwin/README.md

 The idea behind Darwin is to create an AI SWE Intern to assist in basic tasks.
 Whether you require assistance in creating a new feature, resolving a bug, or building an entire project from the ground up, Darwin is ready to support you every step of the way.

 > [!NOTE]
-> Darwin is being developed after the influence from [Devin](https://www.cognition-labs.com/introducing-devin) and [Devika](https://github.com/stitionai/devika).
-Starting as an alternative to an intern, we aim to eventually reach the competency of an ML/AI Engineer.
+> Darwin is built by taking inspiration from [Devin](https://www.cognition-labs.com/introducing-devin) and [Devika](https://github.com/stitionai/devika).
+Starting as an alternative to a Software Engineering Intern, we aim to eventually reach the competency of an SDE/ML/AI Engineer.

 ## Key Features